-Piqua Arts Council hosted their first Poetry Out Loud ,Thursday, February 6th at Edison State College.
+Piqua Arts Council hosted their second Poetry Out Loud ,Thursday, February 11th at Edison State College.
 Executive Director Jordan Knepper said, “I was very impressed with memory and performance of the participants.
-They each kept the audience enthralled”
+They each kept the audience enthralled.”

-The night ended with a presentation of gift bags filled with goodies for the students by sponsors, Winans Chocolates and Coffee, Mainstreet Piqua, This & That Candy on Main, Readmore’s Hallmark, Scott’s Family McDonalds, Jay & Mary’s Bookstore, Staples, Elite Etc. and Premier Health – Upper Valley Medical Center.
-The judges were then presented with original works of art by local artists, Sandra Kraack, Evelyn Mahrt and Marsha Elliott.
+The night ended with a presentation of gift bags filled with goodies for the students by sponsors, Winans Chocolates and Coffee, Scott’s Family McDonalds, Jay & Mary’s Bookstore, Staples, Elite Etc. and Premier Health – Upper Valley Medical Center.

 Poetry Out Loud